ETHZ-RobotX/SuperMegaBot/docs/core-software/HowToRunSoftware.md

 # How to Run SMB Software?
 This documentation explains the basic steps about how to run SMB software.

-> Please inform oilter@ethz.ch for any missing or unclear instruction.
+Please inform oilter@ethz.ch for any missing or unclear instruction.
+{: .smb-mention }

 ## Remark
 This document does not explain the full capability of the robot.
 It gives basic information related to software and how to run it.
 For more information please check the packages.